Abdul Latif Pedram: 2008 controversy

 In February 2008, an alleged audio recording of Pedram was aired by various TV channels in Afghanistan, claiming that Pedram had "disrespected" and "insulted" former King of Afghanistan, Amanullah Khan, who is regarded as a "national hero" by many in the country.
 However, in an interview on Khorasan TV he denied this claim and said that his voice was tampered with.
 This led to hot editorial crossfires among the press and in the Parliament and Cabinet, echoing with ethnic conflicts when ethnic blocks were identified supporting and criticizing Pedram.
-Following this, the government of Afghanistan tried banning the National Congress Party of Afghanistan and ordered that "comments about former kings, the president and Jihadi leaders are not allowed."
+Following this, the government of Afghanistan tried banning the National Congress of Afghanistan and ordered that "comments about former kings, the president and Jihadi leaders are not allowed."
 Since the incident, Pedram lived under house arrest in Kabul until November 2008.
-While expressing its concern regarding the regression of democracy in Afghanistan one year before the 2009 presidential elections, the International Federation for Human Rights (FIDH) called for the unconditional release of Latīf Pedrām.
+While expressing its concern regarding the regression of democracy in Afghanistan one year before the 2009 presidential elections, the International Federation for Human Rights (FIDH) called for the unconditional release of Abdul Latif Pedram.